pictograms.info

 Some standards differentiate between distinct overhead hazards: for example in ISO 7010 one can find item W015 'Warning; Overhead load', W039 'Warning; Falling ice', and W040 'Warning; Roof avalanche'.
 And even the overhead load is displayed in several variations depending on the source.
 A closer look at the graphical symbols in the table above leads to the following categorization of the image contents:

-Images covering four of these categories and labeled A) to D) were examined by Collins, Lerner, & Pierman (1982) and Collins (1983).
+Images covering four of these categories and labeled A) to D) were examined in research by Collins, Lerner, & Pierman (1982) and Collins (1983).
 While the abstract symbol A) from the bottom of the table above proved to be completely incomprehensable, about 60 % of the respondents identified B) as Overhead Hazard and another 35 % answered with Crane Load or Broken Cable.
 Image C elicited 51 % answers related to Overhead Hazard and 44 % responses like Wear Hard Hat.
 Results from the later comparison of B) and D) are unfeasible due to inadequate distractors in a multiple choice test, therefore overestimating comprehensibility of image D).
 The ISO 7010 and ANSI Z535 image used to warn of an overhead load was included in several studies (e.g. Vukelich & Whitaker, 1993, Ng et.al., 2011) and percentages of correct answers were always below ISO or ANSI recommendations.
 Answers for this variant usually have a strong focus on the crane load and are seen much less as warning of a general overhead hazard.

 Wolff & Wogalter (1998) examined a set with a total of 33 safety-related symbols from several fields of application in a study concerning the impact of test methods as well as context on symbol comprehension scores.
 Diverging scores ranging from 39 % to 90 % were reported in this paper for the variant from Collins (1983), marked B) in the table above.
 Even regarding that the respondents in this study were mostly persons with higher education, this pictogram seems to be sufficiently comprehensible for the specific situation shown, but due to the image content general use appears unfavorable.